conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 * *Hoka Speedgoat 4 GTX* - Much heavier than non-GTX but absolutely perfect from Folimore to Sneem.
 Feet 100% dry the entire way and all of the taping stayed stuck.
 Never slipped once.
 Sore on the back of my heel going uphill tho, due to much bulkier heel counter.

-* *Salomon Ultraglide* - Oh dear.
-They were supposed to be the comfy option for me to cruise from Sneem to Killarney.
+* *Salomon Ultraglide* - These were supposed to be the comfy option for me to cruise from Sneem to Killarney.
 Instead they were used for wading through impromptu streams.
-No real opinion on them yet.
+I've done a few runs in them and they are good but I don't feel as confident on the slippy stuff in them.

 * *The North Face Futurelight jacket* - I got this for half-price luckily.
 Fine for light rain and wind.
 Utterly useless after maybe 30 minutes of medium heavy rain.
 Don't believe any review that doesn't include bad weather testing.
 Avoid.

 * *Columbia Outdry Extreme jacket* - Borrowed.
-Fantastic in heavy rain.
-Bin bag when not raining.
+Fantastic in heavy rain but a bit of a bin-bag when you're sweating.
 Buying one soon for the bad stuff in 2023.

 * *Inov-8 Ultrashell jacket* - Basically a windcheater that can handle drizzle.
 Might meet minimum standards for races but is really only a backup on short good-weather runs.